 If I had to give one piece of advice, it’s this: get your visa before you arrive in Berlin.

-Despite what anybody else (including all the official websites) might tell you, this is by far the most hassle-free method – largely due to the fast that you don’t have to worry about Anmeldung and Berlin’s insane appointment booking processes.
+Despite what all the official websites (very unhelpfully) might tell you, this is by far the most hassle-free method – largely due to the fact that you don’t have to worry about your Anmeldung and Berlin’s insanely inefficient appointment booking processes.
 If you’re Australian, you can only make this application from the German embassy in Sydney.

 If you’re already in Europe and have some time left during your 90-day Schengen Visa, you could even head to another country.
 One expat that I met in the visa line applied for his Youth Mobility Visa at the German embassy in Poland – the entire process only took several days to process, and he spent the rest of his time sightseeing around Warsaw.